Karnataka State Police: Organization

 The Director General and Inspector General of Police (DG & IGP) is the head of the State police department, and under him are the Director General of Police and Additional Director General of Police.
 Each Additional Director General of Police is in charge of a particular function: law and order, crime and technical services, administration, intelligence, the Karnataka State Reserve Police, recruitment and training.

-The District Police administration is headed by a Superintendent of Police.
-A group of districts comprise a Police Range, led by an Inspector General of Police (IGP).
-Big cities have a Police Commissionerate led by the Commissioner of Police.
+The District Police administration is headed by a Superintendent of Police (SP).
+A group of districts comprise a Police Range, headed by an Inspector General of Police (IGP).
+Big cities have a Police Commissionerate led by the Commissioner of Police (CP).
 Bengaluru is headed by an officer with the rank of Additional Director General of Police (ADG).
 Mysuru is headed by an officer with the rank of Inspector General of Police.
 Belagavi, Hubballi-Dharwad, Kalaburagi and Mangaluru are headed by an officer with the rank of Deputy Inspector General of Police (DIG).

-There are 7 police ranges and 32 police districts in the state.
+There are seven police ranges and 32 police districts in the state of Karnataka.